TranThienDat-Nguyen/VisionEvaluation/README.md

 }
 ```

-The OSPA metrics for multi-object tracking and detection in the context of basic vision task evaluation are discussed in the following paper
+The OSPA(2) and OSPA metrics for multi-object tracking, detection and segmentation evaluation are discussed in the following paper:

 ```BibTeX
 @ARTICLE{9976259,